‘Twas the week before Halloween, when all thought the blog, not a creature was stirring, not even a (rabid) dog…’

 You can stand, as I did, at the metal fence posts and press your face up against them, trying to imagine what it must have been like to suffer from mental illness at a time when the solution was to remove a lobe from your brain.
 Cos, obviously, that’ll totally make you better, right?
 My Doctor gave me tablets and told me not to stress too much.
 I like modern medical thinking much better.

-Have you visited North Wales Hospital, either recently, or before it was finally closed??
+Have you visited North Wales Hospital?